 But there are a number of very significant differences between low-code and no-code platforms.
 If you’re considering moving away from traditional application development, or even just want to try out visual application development, you’ll want to be aware of what you’re getting in each offering.

 What Is Low-Code and How Do You Use It?

 Using a low-code platform is similar to an IDE in that it contains a suite of functionality that complements the way developers work and the tools they need.
 But, it’s so much more than a traditional IDE.
 Very simply put, low-code is the process of dragging and dropping visual blocks of existing code into a workflow to create applications.
-Since it can completely replace the traditional method of hand-coding an entire app, skilled developers can work smarter and faster, not getting tied up with repetitious coding.
+Since it can completely replace the traditional method of hand-coding an entire app, skilled developers can work smarter and faster, not getting tied up with repetitive coding.
 Instead, they can focus on creating the 10 percent of an application that makes it different.

 The alternative is writing thousands of lines of complex code and syntax (and then debugging it).
 By bypassing this and building applications visually, you can develop applications at least 10x faster and get the best out of your skilled developers.
-(See, we told you we still need you.)

-The Low-Down on Low-Code
+The Low-Down of Low-Code